Egietje/rust-static-error-analyzer/README.md

-# Static Analyser of Error Propagation for Rust
+# Static Analyzer of Error Propagation for Rust

 By Thomas Kas